kotoffff/Zabbix/zabbix-templates/zbx-postfix-queue-and-log-checking/README.md

-ZBX-POSTFIX-SPAM-QUEUE-CHECKING
+ZBX-POSTFIX-QUEUE-AND-LOG-SPAM-CHECKING
 ===========

 This template for Postfix queue checking:
 -  Number of letters
 -  'blocked' letters (SPAM checking)

+This template for Postfix maillog checking:
+-  'blocked' letters (SPAM checking)

 Items
 -----

-  * queue.block  - number of letters in queue
+  * queue.status -  number of letters in queue
-  * queue.status - number of 'blocked'(SPAM) letters in queue
+  * queue.blocked - number of 'blocked'(SPAM) letters in queue
+  * maillog.blocked - number of 'blocked'(SPAM) letters in maillog last hour

 Triggers
 --------

 * **[WARNING]** => too many letters in queue last 30 minutes
 * **[WARNING]** => when find 'blocked' (SPAM) letters in queue
+* **[WARNING]** => when find 'blocked' (SPAM) letters in maillog

 Installation
 ------------